radi0sus/robots-mapedit/README.md

 - This can be verified using tools like [HexFiend](https://hexfiend.com), for example.
 - Warning!
 Saving the level may destroy it.
 Make a backup copy of the level before editing.

+### Map / Level Interoperability

+Not really (yet).
+Loading and editing a level from the PET version likely won’t work correctly on the Amiga version due to differing map data offsets.
+You can experiment with `MAP_DATA_OFFSET_LOAD` and `MAP_DATA_OFFSET_SAVE` in `constants.py` to adjust for these differences, though this functionality hasn’t been thoroughly tested yet.

 ## Project Structure

 The project is organized into several Python modules: